 Table 1.
-Load values leading to the failure of the supporting structure calculated from the FE simulations according to different failure criteria (see text for details), and considering three scenarios for the distribution of the snow-and-rain load: uniform distribution (snow and rain), non-uniform distribution with greater water depth at the edges after uniform snowfall, and non-uniform distribution with greater water depth in the center after uniform snowfall.
-The last line of the table indicates the loads at which code divergence was observed (when the considered failure criterion was not reached).
+Load values leading to the failure of the supporting structure calculated from the FE simulations according to different failure criteria (see text for details) and a consideration of three scenarios for the distribution of the snow and rain load: uniform distribution (snow and rain), non-uniform distribution with greater water depth at the edges after uniform snowfall and non-uniform distribution with greater water depth in the center after uniform snowfall.
+The last row of the table indicates the loads at which code divergence was observed (when the considered failure criterion was not reached).